MStarmans91/MesentericRadiomics/README.md

 # MesentericRadiomics
-Script to compute features and fit radiomics models as done in the paper "Prediction of symptomatic mesenteric mass in patients with small intestinal neuroendocrine tumors using a CT radiomics approach."
-A. Blazevic, M. P. A. Starmans et al. 2019.
+Script to compute features and fit radiomics models as done in the paper "Prediction of symptomatic mesenteric mass in patients with small intestinal neuroendocrine tumors using CT based radiomics and systematic scoring."
+A. Blazevic & M. P. A. Starmans et al. 2020.

 ## Installation
-For the feature extraction, only the PREDICT package, version 2.1.3, and the subsequent dependencies are required, which can be installed through pip:
+For the feature extraction, only the PREDICT package, version 3.1.9, and the subsequent dependencies are required, which can be installed through pip:

-    pip install "PREDICT==2.1.3"
+    pip install "PREDICT==3.1.9"

-For the model optimization, additionally WORC, version 2.1.3, is required:
+For the model optimization, additionally WORC, version 3.3.1, is required:

-    pip install "WORC==2.1.3"
+    pip install "WORC==3.3.1"

 ## Usage
 The ExtractFeatures.py script can be used to extract all features.
 We provided